This post may contain affiliate links. Please read our disclosure policy.

 • Pasta: Don’t overcook the pasta.
 Cook until al dente.
 Do not rinse the pasta.
 Consider using lentil or chickpea pasta for an even healthier option.

-• Garlic: For the freshest flavor, we like to use fresh garlic cloves, but garlic powder will work if in a pinch.
+• Garlic: For the freshest flavor, I like to use fresh garlic cloves, but garlic powder will work if in a pinch.

-• Spinach: We used fresh spinach but you may use frozen.
+• Spinach: I used fresh spinach but you may use frozen.

 • Milk: 2% milk works great but if you prefer using dairy-free milk go right ahead.